 - Loop (Berber) – Active families tend to favor the high level of durability provided by Berber carpets.
 It is perfect for basements and exercise rooms.

 - Pattern (Sculpted/Cut & Loop) – Unique patterns offer a distinctive look.
 These carpets bring elegance to dining rooms and formal rooms.

 Pick the Perfect Padding for Your New Carpet

-Many people decide to choose a cheaper padding, so they can afford a nicer carpet.
+Many people decide to choose cheaper padding, so they can afford a nicer carpet.
 This is a huge mistake.
 The padding is the foundation of your carpet.
 The carpet relies on it for strength, support, and cushioning.

 Carpet padding conceals imperfections in the subfloor.
 It also provides a bit of insulation, which you will appreciate during the cold winter months.

 There are a variety of paddings to choose from and not all are suitable for every type of carpet.
-For example, the very popular Scotchguard brand inhibits bacteria, mildew, and mold, but it is not recommended for pattern or loop carpet.
+For example, the very popular Scotchguard brand inhibits bacteria, mildew, and mold, but it is not recommended for pattern or loop carpets.
 Teflon does not allow stains to soak in so they are easier to clean, and StepAhead is made from recycled Nike shoes.
 There are many other padding options to choose from, as well.
 Carefully picking your carpet is important, but the same thought process needs to go into the padding, as well.

-Also, be sure to checkout our guide on deciding between carpet and hardwood flooring!
+Also, be sure to check out our guide on deciding between carpet and hardwood flooring!